ClarusONE/take-home-test/README.md

 - Kotlin
 - Groovy

 You are welcome to add any 3rd party libraries/frameworks.
-The project is already set up to support Kotlin, however if you want to use Groovy, you'll need to modify the build file to support compilation of this language.
+The project is already set up to support Java & Kotlin, however if you want to use Groovy, you'll need to modify the build file to support compilation of this language.

 ### Running the application